 Check out this short audio clip by Dan Clark of the theSafetyBrief.com.
 Stretch breaks for employees have big benefits.
 You lose a little production time, but make bigger gains in productivity.
 In this podcast, Dan mentions many computer and mobile apps to schedule and time a stretch break.

-One of the most controversial questions in the prevention of MSDs is whether the use of personal equipment worn or used by the employee (such as wrist supports, back belts, or vibration attenuation gloves)is effective.
-Some consider these devices to be personal protective equipment (PPE).
+One of the most controversial questions in the preventing MSDs is whether using PPE (such as wrist supports, back belts, or vibration attenuation gloves) is effective.

-Although these devices may, in some situations, reduce the duration, frequency, or intensity of exposure, evidence of their effectiveness in injury reduction is inconclusive.
+Ergonomics PPE devices may, in some situations, reduce the duration, frequency, or intensity of exposure, but evidence of their effectiveness in injury reduction is inconclusive.
 In some instances they may decrease one exposure but increase another because the worker has to "fight" the device to perform his or her work.
 An example is the use of wrist splints while engaged in work that requires wrist bending.